MartynasLycius/ToDoApp/USERGUIDE.md

    2.b.1 ROLE_ADMIN
    2.b.2 ROLE_USER
-c.you can Edit User by clicking edit button on the table (http://HOST:PORT/user/edit/todoId) d.you can Dlete User by clicking delte button on the table (http://HOST:PORT/user/dlete/todoId) .But You can not delete "Admin USER"
+c.you can Edit User by clicking edit button on the table (http://HOST:PORT/user/edit/todoId) d.you can Dlete User by clicking delete button on the table (http://HOST:PORT/user/delete/todoId) .But You can not delete "Admin USER" e.one can search user on the search bar.